Bhaskar1612/CIFAR-10_Model/README.md

                                          shuffle=False, num_workers=2)

 ## Results
-After training the model, you should see an accuracy of around XX% on the test dataset.
+After training the model, you should see an accuracy of around 81% on the test dataset.
 Here are some sample results:

 ### Metric	Value
 - Train Loss	0.45